 That’s where journaling for self-care comes in.
 As a form of self-care itself, the ritual of journaling can encourage us to find new ways to look after ourselves and new ways to think about what we already have.
 Here are my top self care journal prompts you need to know and use for better living now.

 The popularity of self care has been increasing over the last few years.
-As our lives get busier and busier and common, everyday stressors arise so does the need to be able to control them in the everyday.
-This is where a great self-care checklist or morning self-care routine come in in order to ground us and revitalise. (link these articles)
+As our lives get busier and busier and more common, everyday stressors arise so does the need to be able to control them in the everyday.

 *This self care journal prompts post contains affiliate links meaning I might make a small profit if you choose to book using them at no extra cost to you.
 This helps me to keep providing you with free, quality content.

 Self-care is all about a focus inward- a focus on you.
 Self-care is about taking care of yourself so that you can be healthy, full of energy and positivity so you can do a great job for yourself and those around you.

 Looking after yourself is so important.
 We simply cannot take care of our friends, family and loved ones properly if we are stressed, over-worked, have no time for anything or we are sick or unwell.
 This is why it’s so fundamentally crucial to put your health first and to better care for ourselves.
 Instead, we need to consciously devote some of our time to preserve and improve our mental and physical health.

 The practice of self-care involves checking in with ourselves daily and asking how we are doing, both in body and in mind.
 It’s a great way to deal with the day, or as a means to cope with a bad day.
 By checking in with ourselves and identifying issues and feelings that aren’t the norm for us we can then do something about it.
 It’s worth asking yourself how you feel at the beginning and end of each day.

 What self-care is not